-- 1. Select the Orders tab. - Select the active orders view from the View Orders pane your Write Orders field.
+- 1. Select the Orders tab. - 2.
+Select the active orders view from the View Orders pane your Write Orders field.

-The diet order may be labeled differently or may not be available from encounter information dialog before proceeding.
+Note: The diet order may be labeled differently or may not be available from dialog appears before the Diet Order dialog.
+You must complete the encounter information dialog before proceeding.

-Note: If encounter information has not been entered, the encounter information dialog appears before the Diet Order dialog.
-You must complete the
+Note: If encounter information has not been entered, the encounter information